 You will be turning in a draft of each section of your final paper at different times during the term.
-These assignments are always due in class on Tuesdays, and are listed in the course schedule.
+These assignments are always due in class on Mondays (with the exception of the Abstract and Discussion due to a holiday), and are listed in the course schedule.
 Pay careful attention to due dates and to information about guidelines for what to include in each section of the paper.
+You MUST staple the grading sheet to the front of your drafts.